• Skip to main content

 If you wish to apply on paper, you need an application pack.
 This will include an instruction guide to apply for citizenship and the forms you need to complete.
 There are different packs for different applicants.

-Application Fees for Canadian citizenship
+Application Fees for Canadian Citizenship

 Application fees are different for adults and minors.
 These fees include both the processing fee and the right of citizenship fee.